SunilVeeravalli/Indian_currency_coma_format_style/README.md

 # Thousand separator - Indian numbering format

 India follows a different style of thousand separator.
-This script converts a number into Indian style thousand coma separated value.
+This script converts a number into Indian style thousand comma separated value.

 #### Example
 - In Great Britain, 1 million pounds is written as 1,000,000